What Is a Proportional Split Based on Income?

 Can you use a shared wallet?

-Some couples use spreadsheets or banking apps, while others prefer tools built specifically for shared finances.
+Some couples use spreadsheets or banking apps, while others prefer tools designed specifically for shared finances.

 Partly is developing a shared wallet designed for couples who split expenses.